 Loopback routes multiple audio sources out to your radio station.
 Whether you’re using iTunes, Spotify, or a microphone, easily organise and send them to places like Skype or a broadcaster like BUTT on your Mac.

-Download Loopback - open the zip and add it your Mac’s Applications folder.
+Download Loopback.
+Open the zip and add it your Mac’s Applications folder.
 When you open Loopback, the home menu appears.

 Select the + New Virtual Device button - “Loopback Audio” appears (you can change it to another name later on if you want).

-Under Audio Sources click on the + button, then choose the applications or devices you want to capture audio from.
+Above your inputs click on the + button, then choose the applications or devices you want to capture audio from.
 For instance, Spotify, Google Chrome, a microphone, etc.